Heun equations coming from geometry: Comparison with known results

-If the monodromy group is contained in $\SL_2(\ZZ)$ (for instance for the parameters $a, b, c $ in the Table~1 equal to $\frac{1}{2}$) then some of these differential equations appear also in literature, e.g. Ap\'ery's proof of irrationality of $\zeta(3)$ (see \cite[Chap.
-2]{Chud1383}) or the study of the Grothendieck $p$-curvature conjecture \cite{Beukers02} and \cite{Chud1383}.
+which depend on two free parameters $\alpha$ and $\beta$, appears in Table 1b), row 33.
+If the monodromy group is contained in $\SL_2(\ZZ)$ (for instance for the parameters $a, b, c $ in the Table~1 equal to $\frac{1}{2}$) then some of these differential equations appear also in literature, e.g. in the study of the Grothendieck $p$-curvature conjecture \cite{Beukers02} and \cite{Chud1383}.

 We list these examples, where we have used M\"obius transformations to obtain coefficients in $\QQ[z].$

 Note that these examples also arise from Beauville's list, see \cite{Beauville}.